-Join Richard Harrington for an in-depth discussion in this video Understanding the Live view display, part of Up and Running with the Nikon D600 and D610.
+Join Richard Harrington for an in-depth discussion in this video Understanding the Live view display, part of Learning the Nikon D600 and D610.

 - When shooting in Live View, the Live View display…provides a lot of useful information…to help you get the shot.…You can cycle through different configurations…by pressing the Info button to adjust the Live View display.…If the Time Remaining display pops up,…it'll typically show you when you have 30 seconds left.…Remember, Live View will generally time out…after a certain period of inactivity…in order to preserve battery life,…or prevent the camera from overheating.…You can adjust the duration of this timeout period…using your camera's menu.…